Classic Holiday Recipes You’ll Love

 Green Bean Casserole

-This is a classic dish that has graced many of our Thanksgiving tables.
+Green bean casserole is a classic dish that has graced many of our Thanksgiving tables.
 The standard, go-to recipe uses a can of mushroom soup and a can of fried onions, but why not kick it up a notch and make yours from scratch this year?
-Here is a well-rated recipe courtesy of allrecipes.com.
+The green bean casserole recipe from allrecipes.com features fresh mushrooms, sour cream, and cheddar cheese.

 Traditional Thanksgiving Stuffing

 A Thanksgiving standard, the stuffing (or dressing) should complement and enhance the main dish.
-This recipe from epicurious offers simple ingredients with all the right herbs to give it that homemade, back-home taste that everyone wants at Thanksgiving.
+The recipe on epicurious offers simple ingredients with all the right herbs to give it that homemade, back-home taste that everyone wants at Thanksgiving.

 While Thanksgiving is known for the turkey, Christmas is all about the cookies.
 From sugar cookies to gingerbread, this is the season to indulge in that homemade snack that takes you back to your childhood.
-It’s also a fun activity to do with your kids.
-Here are some tips on the best way to bake cookies with kids.
+And cooking with kids can be a fun and educational activity for them, too.
+You’ll find a simple peanut butter cookie recipe here on Learning Liftoff that is perfect for making with your children.

 Christmas Breakfasts and Brunches

-Known as the Festival of Lights, this Jewish holiday celebrates the rededication of the Holy Temple in Jerusalem in the second century B.C.
-Since the miracle that took place involved oil (a single day’s oil supply to light the menorah lasted eight nights), many of the traditional foods are cooked in oil, including latkas and doughnuts.
-Use the experience of cooking and enjoying these treats to teach your kids the stories and traditions of this holiday.
+Also known as the Festival of Lights, this Jewish holiday celebrates the rededication of the Holy Temple in Jerusalem in the second century B.C.
+Those who took part in this rededication reported a miracle in which a single day’s oil supply to light the menorah lasted eight nights.
+This extra time allowed them to find more of the scarce oil to keep the eternal flame alight.
+Since the miracle involved oil, many of the traditional foods are cooked in oil, including latkes and doughnuts.
+Use the experience of cooking and enjoying these treats to teach your kids the history and traditions of this holiday.

-Created in 1966, Kwanzaa celebrates the African harvest, observed from December 26 through January 1st.
-Meals during this seven-night celebration often include traditional foods from African countries or countries in the Caribbean and South America.
+Established in 1966, Kwanzaa celebrates the African harvest, observed from December 26 through January 1.
+Meals during this seven-night celebration often include traditional foods from African nations or countries in the Caribbean and South America.
 Preparing such meals offers an ideal teaching opportunity for your children to learn about other cultures and traditions.
 If your family roots are from one of these countries, take the opportunity to teach your kids more about their family heritage.

 Peri Peri African Chicken

 This traditional African dish is spicy, but you can cool it down with some Greek yogurt and a salad.
-Here is a well-rated recipe from allrecipes.com.
+The recipe on allrecipes.com has high ratings.

 Creole Black-Eyed Peas and Rice

-Also a favorite at New Years, this dish is nutritious and tasty.
-Here is another spicy and highly-rated recipe from FoodNetwork.com that includes cilantro and green onions for extra flavor!
+Also a favorite at New Year’s, this dish is nutritious and tasty.
+The spicy recipe on FoodNetwork.com includes cilantro and green onions for extra flavor!
+And MyTurnForUs.com offers a recipe for Creole black eyed peas and rice that includes smoked sausage for more protein.

 Do you have a favorite holiday food that you enjoy every year?
 Let us know what it is in the comments section.